 The more policies you comply with, the greater the chances that your planning application will be approved.

 Consider the area…

 Generally speaking, there will be a lesser requirement to comply with local policies in areas that are already of limited built and architectural quality.
 In those circumstances, councils are more likely to approve non-compliant development as long as it makes some improvement to the area.

-In high-quality and sensitive built environments – such as in Conservation Areas, in the setting of listed buildings and in well-preserved quaint rural villages – new housing developments are likely to be held to the highest design standards.
+In high-quality and sensitive built environments – including conservation areas, the grounds of listed buildings and well-preserved, quaint rural villages – new housing developments are likely to be held to the highest design standards.

 Planning Direct provides a bespoke design guidance service to include research of local design policy requirements.
 Click on the button below to find out more about what our design guidance can offer you.

 We also offer planning assessments.
 Click on the button below to find out more.